zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 The 0.12.0 release contains our [KServe](https://github.com/kserve/kserve) integration.
 KServe opens the door to highly scalable, simple, pluggable production ML serving.

-We've also been working on minor bug fixes and improving our [docs page](https://docs.zenml.io/) to improve your experience with ZenML.
+We've been working on minor bug fixes and improving our [docs page](https://docs.zenml.io/) to improve your experience with ZenML.

+We also added functionality to specify hardware resources on a step level to control the amount of memory, CPUs and GPUs that each ZenML step has access to.

+We've also added functionality to determines if secrets are shared with other ZenML Secrets Managers using the same backend.

+As always, we've also included various bug fixes and lots of improvements to the documentation and our examples.

 For a detailed look at what's changed, give [our full release notes](https://github.com/zenml-io/zenml/releases/tag/0.12.0) a glance.